thornjad/raindeer44.github.io/README.md

-##welcome to my personal website.
+##Hello there!.

+This is the source code for my personal website at [raindeer44.github.io](raindeer44.github.io).
 At the moment, the site is only an extension of work I am doing with [Free Code Camp](freecodecamp.com).
 In the future, this will be a personal website dedicated to showcasing my own work, allowing easy ways to connect with me and a personal blog.

 ---